Welcome to the Director of School Culture's page.

-Welcome to the Dean's Office page.
-My goal as Dean is to help students become men and women for others by being responsible young adults who recognize that their actions have consequences and affect themselves and others around them.
+My goal as Director of School Culture is to help students become people for others by being responsible young adults who recognize that their actions have consequences and affect themselves as well as others.
+All while promoting a positive school culture in which students can thrive and strive to be the best version of themselves.
 I highly value respect and honesty.
-I encourage students to take responsibility for their actions and decisions, to learn from each one, and to use them as ways to grow as people of faith and character.
-I strive to work with the students and their families to make sure we are doing everything possible to help the students achieve maximum success here at Cristo Rey.
+My focus is to work with the students and their families to make sure we are doing everything possible to help the students achieve maximum success here at Cristo Rey.

 Feel free to contact me with any questions.